-A good case in point comes in William Wyler’s 1959 epic Ben-Hur (a remake is due to be released later this year).
+A good case in point comes in William Wyler’s 1959 epic Ben-Hur.
 Scored by film composing legend Miklos Rozsa (1907-1995), the film broke a record for winning 11 Oscars at the Academy Awards, a feat that has never been surpassed (though Titanic and Return of the King have since matched it).

 Rozsa’s score contains a number of musical moments: the “Overture” (covered in Soundtracks); the “Rowing of the Galley Slaves”; “Parade of the Charioteers”; and the ever beautiful “Nativity.”
 However, what many consider the action climax of the film, the chariot race in Part II, has no music at all after the initial “Parade of the Charioteers.”

 Rozsa considered for a long time whether or not he should give the actual race any music, but he quickly determined that the action itself would be “music” enough.

 The chariot race of Ben-Hur was an event over two years in the making.
 Not only did the race track have to be built from the ground up, but also the horses had to be trained to run in groups of three and four, the various stunts had to be planned out, and the chariots had to be built and tested to make sure they would hold up under stress.
 Once everything was ready and the cameras were rolling, the entire race was filmed in one take.
 The production had become so expensive that it was only possible to do the entire race once.